jkuzel02/jkuzel02/README.md

 # Welcome to my GitHub profile!
 - 👀 I’m interested in Coding, Programming, Networking, DevOps & many more.
 - 🌱 I’m currently learning how to work with git 😀
-- ⚡ Fun fact: besides computers, I ride scooters (like the ones that kids do 🛴, yeah! - except I need a bigger size, because of an average local adult's height).
+- ⚡ Fun fact: besides computers, I ride scooters

 _**Feel free to leave a comment or to engage in communication in any way!**_